Club Approved Members for Safety/Grading Checks (scrutineering):

 If you have multiple Land Rovers there is no requirement that each one has to have its own complete set of gear - but some common sense should apply in respect of attachments to the chassis!

 BEFORE you come on your first run, we require that your vehicle has a check in respect of its recovery fixtures, on board gear and equipment.

-Once checked out and passed, your vehicle(s) will be issued with a display sticker confirming it has been scrutineered by one of our Club Approved Members and pronounced "fit" to attend club runs.
+Once checked out and passed, your vehicle(s) will be issued with a display sticker confirming it has been scrutineered by one of scrutineers (listed above) and pronounced "fit" to attend club runs.

-Our runs (see Events) all have (should have) Gradings listed; the stickers/safety checks are are a good guideline for you to assess if your vehicle is fit for the event
+Our runs all have (should have) Gradings listed; the stickers/safety checks are are a good guideline for you to assess if your vehicle is fit for the event

 For some, these requirements might seem onerous or even off-putting.
 We make no bones about this.

 Having a well-equipped vehicle stands you in good stead for, not only our runs, but (it will happen!) when you are out and about, in or near a drama, people will look to the Land Rover owner for help.
 Such is the cachet of the name.
 We like to make sure we live up to it!

 The basic grading for any road-oriented run with some 'gentle' off roading such as on a beach (not up into the dunes) and formed gravel/metal/sandy tracks.